sysdesign-code/dev-sec-ops-demo/README.md

     g) This script will approximately take <b>20-22</b> minutes to complete.
 Once finished, the output should look similar to something like [this](/scripts/gcp_env_setup_OUTPUT.txt).

 6. Create a SendGRID API Key.
 Follow the instructions here: https://app.sendgrid.com/guide/integrate to create a free "Web API" email integration for cURL and its associated API key.
 Take note and save your key value and verify the integration.
 The key details will be needed when you create the Cloud Deploy approval process later on in this blog.

-    Note: Using SendGRID APIs does require you to create a user account.
+<b>Note:</b> Using SendGRID APIs DOES require you to create a user account.

 ### II. <b>Configure Cloud Build</b>